-- 2.1 "Act" means the Police Services Act, R.S.O.
-1990 c.P.15, as amended; - 2.2 "Board" means the Regional Municipality of Niagara Police Services Board; - 2.3 "Chief" means the Chief of Police of the Niagara Regional Police Service; - 2.4 "Member" means a member of the Niagara Regional Police Service as defined in the Act; - 2.5 "Service" means the Niagara Regional Police Service; - 2.6 "Worker" means a person who performs work or supplies services to the Niagara Police Services Board or the Niagara Regional Police Service for monetary compensation.
+- 2.1 "Act" or "CSPA" means the Community Safety and Policing Act, 2019, S.O.
+2019, c.
+1, Sched.
+1, and amendments thereto; - 2.2 "Board" means the Regional Municipality of Niagara Police Service Board; - 2.3 "Chief" means the Chief of Police of the Niagara Regional Police Service; - 2.4 "Member" means a member of the Niagara Regional Police Service as defined in the Act; - 2.5 "Service" means the Niagara Regional Police Service; - 2.6 "Worker" means a person who performs work or supplies services to the Niagara Police Service Board or the Niagara Regional Police Service for monetary compensation.